fhir-fi/finnish-base-profiles/input/pagecontent/index.md

 ### International Aspects

 Our main intent is still to limit profiling specific to Finland.
-Durinig the process, we actively monitor other national base profiles.
+During the process, we actively monitor other national base profiles.
 We attempt to harmonize our base profiles with already published base profiles from other Nordic countries, specifically the Danish [DK Core](https://hl7.dk/fhir/core) and the Norwegian